fabianmuecke/SwiftNewtype/README.md

 To add SwiftNewtype as a dependency of your Xcode project, go to the Package Dependencies tab of your Xcode project, click the plus button and search for https://github.com/fabianmuecke/SwiftNewtype.git.

 ## Usage
-Declare your compiletime safe wrapper types like this:
+Declare your compile-time safe wrapper types like this:
 ```swift
 import SwiftNewtype